Matlemad/GoldenRatioChecker/README.md

 ... just in case someone out there is interested in experimenting with esoteric DeFi.

-I'm open to suggestions and improvements :namaste:
+I'm open to suggestions and improvements